Door knob types

 When we renovate a home, we often think about lighting fixtures, countertops, drywalls, flooring and so on.
 Yet, we often forget about the little (but important) things like the doorknobs!

-When we buy those doorknobs, we have to know what kind(s) of doorknobs.
-There are at least five common kinds:
+When we buy those doorknobs, we should know what kind(s) of doorknobs we need as they differ.

 (usually for front doors)

-We typically use handlesets for front doors, where we need a lock and large handle.
-Most often, they come in two parts (sometimes together in one unit or separately).
-Some higher-tech versions come with keypads that we can open with mobile apps (or fingerprints!).
+We typically use handlesets for front doors, where we need a secure lock and a large handle.
+Most often, each side comes with two parts (sometimes together in one unit or separately): a handle and a lock.
+Some higher-tech versions come with keypads that we can open with buttons, fingerprints or even mobile apps.
 Those electronic versions would also have a backup physical key lock in case of power outages.
+Some have temporary key combinations for visitors, which can be useful for guests or house-sitters.

 (usually for offices and rooms with valuables)